Rolex Sea-Dweller

-Rolex Sea-Dweller 4000 reference 16600 produced between 1989 and 2009 with a 1220 m depth rating.
+Rolex Sea-Dweller 4000 reference 166600 produced between 1989 and 2009 with a 1220 m depth rating.

 The Rolex Oyster Perpetual Date Sea-Dweller is a line of diver's watches manufactured by Rolex, with an underwater diving depth rating of 1,220 meters (4 000 ft) and up to 3,900 metres (12,800 ft) for the Sea-Dweller Deepsea variant.
 In 2022 the dimensionally large Deepsea Challenge Sea-Dweller variant with an official depth rating of 11000 m was added to the line.
 The Rolex Sea-Dweller is part of Rolex's Professional line.

 Launched in 1967 with a depth rating of 610 m, the first Sea-Dweller available to the public featured a gas escape valve, developed by the brand specifically for saturation diving, which allows the helium trapped in the watch while decompressing to be released at a given pressure during decompression, while preserving the watch case's water resistance.
 Since 2019 Sea-Dweller models are available in steel or steel and yellow gold, and have a 43 mm case.

 The Deepsea models come equipped with the brand's patented Ringlock system, which was designed to provide a higher degree of pressure resistance.

+The current 43.0 and 44.0 mm diameter Sea-Dweller and Sea-Dweller Deepsea variants featuring date complications, display a relatively large distance between the date window and minute markers track on the dial due to using movements designed to fit smaller 40.0 mm watch cases.
+Using such a movement in the no-date 50.0 mm Deepsea Challenge variant would result in a date window position that would conspicuously deviate from other Rolex Professional line models featuring date complications.